The Virat Kohli-Suryakumar Yadav stare-off: Should the Indian captain show more restraint?

 During the IPL 2020 match between RCB and Mumbai Indians on Wednesday, Kohli’s ultra-competitive side emerged yet again.
 Keen to get the important wicket of Suryakumar Yadav, he fielded the ball at cover and walked right up to the right-hander with a cold stare.
 This time there were no words exchanged but the tension in the air was palpable.

-That Kohli is a passionate character is well documented.
-It’s visible when he runs between wickets, when he dives in to complete a single well after crossing a century when he puts his body on the line while fielding when he gives 100% in every training session, and when he can’t stop charging up his teammates animatedly even during the third session on the fifth day of a drawn Test match.
+That Kohli is a passionate character, is well documented.
+It’s visible when he runs between wickets, when he dives in to complete a single, well after crossing a century, when he puts his body on the line while fielding, when he gives 100% in every training session, and when he can’t stop charging up his teammates animatedly even during the third session on the fifth day of a drawn Test match.

 Kohli plays to win, he leaves it all out there on the field.
 But with this burning desire comes a win-at-all-cost mentality which, when one looks at the IPL, can be unsavoury.